sturlese/numerai_signals_pipeline/README.md

 - Era wise Time Series Purged Cross Validation.
 - Add regularization to Z-Score and Rank transformations.
 - Try paid sources of data to generate features based on fundamentals or improve the quality of the ones based on price and volume.
+- Remove last x train eras or first x validation ones to avoid data leakage on the validation metrics.